 If done properly, White box testing will certainly contribute to the software quality.
 It’s also good for testers to participate in this testing as it can provide the most “unbiased” opinion about the code. :)

 About the author: This is a guest article by Shilpa C. Roy.
-She is working in software testing field for the past 9 years in domains like Internet advertising, Investment Banking and Telecom.
-She has also cleared the CTAL test manager exam with good score.
+She is working in software testing field for the past 9 years in domains like Internet advertising, Investment Banking, and Telecom.
+She has also cleared the CTAL test manager exam with a good score.